Lubbock developer Delbert McDougal passes away

 He was a “beloved father, ‘grandad’ and a central figure in Lubbock’s growth and prosperity,” said the McDougal family.

-Learning hard work at a young age, McDougal laid the foundation for his family’s milti-million dollar apartment, property development, construction and realty company that transformed the Lubbock landscape, the McDougal family said.
+Learning hard work at a young age, McDougal laid the foundation for his family’s multi-million dollar apartment, property development, construction and realty company that transformed the Lubbock landscape, the McDougal family said.

 The family requests prayers and respect for their privacy during this time.